 It might not be an exact match for Canva, but it’s a good tool to have in your tool kit and to consider as one of the Canva alternatives.
 Especially if you are not Photoshop savvy and want to be able to access cool photo editing features.

-Picmonkey has a free plan where you can take it for a spin for 7 days (the previous Forever Free plan was discontinued).
+Picmonkey has a free trial where you can take it for a spin for 7 days (the previous Forever Free plan was discontinued).

 The Pro Plan gives you the most Picmonkey features with everything included in the Basic Plan plus unlimited Hub Storage for your designs and PDF export.
 This plan is $9.99 USD per month, billed on an annual basis which means $119.88 per year.
 You can’t pay monthly for Pro.